Low Carb Ham and Cheese Quiche is a versatile, flavorful dish that can be eaten for breakfast, lunch, or dinner.

 - Bake for 35-40 minutes in the preheated oven until set.
 When you shake the pan it should not jiggle in the center.

-- Remove from oven, cook for 5-10 minutes and serve.
+- Remove from oven, rest 5-10 minutes and serve.

 Our recipe card software calculates these nutrition facts based on averages for the above ingredients, different brands, and quality of produce/meats may have different nutritional information, always calculate your own based on the specific products you use in order to achieve accurate macros for this recipe.